Flag of Dallas: Pride variant

-On June 17, 2020, a variant of the flag was approved by the city council to be flown in place of the primary flag during pride month in support of the LGBTQ.
+On June 17, 2020, a variant of the flag was approved by the city council to be flown in place of the primary flag during Pride Month in support of the LGBTQ people.
 The variant features the city's seal with the blue and red background replaced with a rainbow.
 The rainbow version was used for the remainder of June 2020 and returned in June of the following years.
 In June 2023, Dallas's deputy mayor, assured that the city had no plans to end the tradition and called the city itself a "gigantic rainbow flag."